dubniczky/Cardless-Transaction-Protocol/protocol/example.md

   vendor: oKbfJohV4Nq5rCeWM74uKnFyniAV2Ae9Sbr3Fwdr2H6OEuVzYpJjGYFFOZ+5...
   # The vendor's public key for checking signature validity (PEM format without header, footer and new lines)
   vendor_key: MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEA4iAzt4C4T16wclcCbo9pXZn...
+  # Added by the bank when signing the token or signing the refresh or modified version
+  signed_at: '2023-04-12T20:03:12.477Z'
+  # Encrypted ID of the user by the bank
+  customer: juastf89234r2bewiohfwf6qw
   # The provider's signature of the metadata, transaction, vendor and vendor_key parts of the token
   provider: L5oaGF/zyMxmY4r6bZfU/ow5TPoMzvL5xqUjc7//nDiKCzlmdXmE...
   # The provider's public key for checking signature validity (PEM format without header, footer and new lines)